Overview of the Lime-Based Spray Dryer Absorber

 The primary reagent feed to the atomizer is formed from the mixture of low quality waste water to some of the solids assembled downstream of the absorber.
 These solids contain un-reacted lime and alkaline minerals from the flyash.
 To maintain the appropriate level of alkalinity in the feed slurry, fresh lime slurry is added directly to the atomizer feed.
 This helps to attain the required level of SO2 removal.
 The correct outlet temperature is maintained by controlling the total amount of slurry fed to the atomizer.
 The solids recycle process reduces the consumption of fresh reagent and maintains a favourable drying performance in the spray chamber.
 The cooled and treated flue gas exits the SDA before being directed to a particulate collector or fabric filter.
 This collector is designed and operated as an integral part of the acid gas removal process, as the solids continue to react with, SO3, HCl and HF in the humidified flue gas (Babcock & Wilcox, 2009).

-Disposal of waste products
+Disposal of Waste Products

 The waste products of the flue gas desulfurization processes contain CaSO3, CaSO4, CaCO3, unreacted calcium hydroxide, and fly ash.
 While these materials can be disposed in landfills, there is potential usage in soil conditioning for agricultural processes as well as for the preparation of bricks or light weight aggregates.
 The combination of dry FGD/baghouse after the fly ash particulate collector is necessary for ash collection where a market for the ash exists.
 The landfill disposal cost for the non-fly ash portion of FGD by-product is about $ 12 per dry ton (IEA, 2001).

-Features of the spray drier absorber
+Features of the Spray Drier Absorber

 They have reliable rotary atomization with the highest slurry atomizer capacity in the industry, which is beneficial in that it reduces the number of atomizers to maintain.
 Its components are also resistant to abrasive action and corrosion, which makes their maintenance operations minimal (Babcock & Wilcox, 2009).

 The spray drier absorber has an efficient flue gas dispersion system that does not require a damper or vane adjustments to follow the boiler head.
-This is advantageous in that it optimizes the mixing of flue gas and reagent while maximising the atomizer-to-wall spacing (Babcock & Wilcox, 2009).
+This is advantageous in that it optimizes the mixing of flue gas and reagent while maximizing the atomizer-to-wall spacing (Babcock & Wilcox, 2009).

 They have optimized performance observed in high solids reagent recycle, modern process control, large SDA chambers and control of drying conditions to lower the occurrence of deposition and corrosion (Babcock & Wilcox, 2009).

-Benefits of the spray drier absorber
+Benefits of the Spray Drier Absorber

 The SDA has numerous advantages including high SO2 removal efficiency, integral SO3, HCl, HF, PM2.5 and heavy metals emissions reduction, low capital cost, low auxiliary power use, high system availability, low operation and maintenance costs, low fresh water consumption, inherent oxidized mercury emissions reduction, and integral consumption of plant waste water streams for zero liquid discharge (Babcock & Wilcox, 2009).